 Related to this, local and central government politicians and the public service should realise they have a duty to get the best result from public spending on rapid transit.
 In other words they should be ensuring that in response to the taxpayer investing in rapid transit, as many as possible; houses are built, businesses start, customers are served and employment created.
 This is further discussed in a paper titled Do we need to think small to solve big problems like rising housing and transport costs?

 So in conclusion hyperlocalism is a relatively simple idea.
 It is designed to work with existing landowners to increase the level of support in suburban areas for house building.
-I believe it has potential to be part of the housing and urbanisation reforms that are addressing New Zealand’s housing crisis.
+I believe it has potential to be part of New Zealand’s housing and urbanisation reforms.